 I was definitely nervous when I transferred into Hult, but I knew I had to find a more diverse and welcoming environment to suit my academic and personal needs.
 Hult was the perfect option for me because I was old enough to know that I wanted the kind of empowering atmosphere it offers.

-“Our class consists of students from over 15 countries and I am learning and studying with individuals who will lead their country’s economies.”
+“Our class consists of students from over 15 countries and I’m learning and studying with individuals who will lead their country’s economies.”

 What class is your favorite, and why?

 I truly enjoy economic classes taught by Professor Don Uy-Barreta.
-He teaches macro- and micro- economics on a theory based application and how they apply to current articles found in the Wall Street Journal.
-Professor Uy-Barreta posts daily articles for us to read and comprehend in order to answer economic theory questions related to the events written.
+He teaches macro- and micro-economics on a theory based application and how they apply to current articles found in the Wall Street Journal.
+Professor Uy-Barreta posts daily articles for us to read and comprehend in order to answer economic theory questions related to the events.

 Our class consists of students from over 15 countries, so our professor is able to call on those students when their country is being discussed in the Wall Street Journal.
-It’s enabled my mindset to open more because I get to learn first-hand from students whose parents are politicians or powerful business men in their home countries.
+This has really opened my mind because I get to learn first-hand from students whose parents are politicians or powerful business men in their home countries.

 I’m learning and studying with individuals who will lead their country’s economies.
 It is an empowering feeling to be surrounded by entrepreneurs who have already started their own business or who will take over their family business in the near future.

 Yes!
 Last year I did a summer rotation to London, from May to August.
 I’m studied two courses a week for six weeks.